Understanding Eczema and Effective Care

 - Application on completely dry skin - slight residual moisture is optimal

-- Applying too thick layers - leads to clogging of the pores
+- Applying too thick layers - leads to clogged pores

-- Irregular use - interrupts the healing process
+- Irregular application - interrupts the healing process

-Research shows that 70% of all treatment failures with natural eczema ointments are caused by incorrect use, not by ineffective products.
+Research shows: 70% of all treatment failures with natural eczema creams are due to incorrect application, not ineffective products.

-I'd like to explain why a holistic approach to treating eczema without cortisone is so crucial.
-Studies show that 85% of all eczema patients who follow a structured, natural care routine can reduce their symptoms by at least 60% in the long term.
+I want to explain why a holistic approach to treating eczema without cortisone is so crucial.
+Studies show that 85% of all eczema patients who follow a structured, natural care routine can reduce their symptoms by at least 60% long-term.

 Preventing new eczema flare-ups is just as important as treating acute symptoms.
 Eczema often follows a predictable pattern that you can break.

-- Reduces the frequency of attacks by up to 70%
+- Reduces frequency of flare-ups by up to 70%

 - Significantly improves quality of life